hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

     number that will fit within a DNS message (taking the required content of the other sections into account, as described below)."

-'Empty' AXoT responses generated in order to meet a padding requirement are exempt from the above statement.
-Secondary implementations MUST be resilient to receiving padded AXFR responses including 'empty' AXFR response that contain only padding.
+'Empty' AXoT responses generated in order to meet a padding requirement will be exceptions to the above statement.
+In order to guarantee support for future padding policies, we state here that secondary implementations MUST be resilient to receiving padded AXoT responses, including 'empty' AXoT responses that contain only an OPT RR containing the EDNS(0) option for padding.

-QUESTION FOR US: What do existing clients do if they receive 'empty' responses today?

-Observation of the zone transfers would then reveal only zone block size step changes in the total zone size (if the zone size changed sufficiently) obfuscating the smaller fluctuations.

-Choosing a message size of less than 65535 only really makes sense for small zones that can be transferred in a single response (in which case the zone block size can be set to the same value).
-Choosing a zone block size close to the current zone size would provide some protection with a minimal overhead.
-Choosing a zone block size much larger than the current zone size would provide increased protection but with increased overhead.

-As with any padding strategy the trade-off between increased bandwidth and processing due to the larger size and number of padded DNS messages and the corresponding gain in confidentiality must be carefully considered.

-As noted in [@RFC8467], the maximum message length, as dictated by the protocol, limits the space for EDNS(0) options.
-Since padding will reduce the message space available to other EDNS(0) options, the "Padding" option MUST be the last EDNS(0) option applied before a DNS message is sent.
-In particular for AXFR, that means that if the message is to be signed with, e.g., TSIG this must be done before the padding is applied.

-Recommendation of specific values for the block sizes described above are out of scope for this specification.
-More detailed considerations of the trade-off described above with regard to block sizes, size recommendations and also alternative proposals for AXFR padding are expected to be the subject of future work.
+Recommendation of specific policies for padding AXoT responses are out of scope for this specification.
+Detailed considerations of such policies and the trade-offs involved are expected to be the subject of future work.

 ## IXoT mechanism